Taolu World Cup

 The Taolu World Cup is an elite-level international sports championship hosted by the International Wushu Federation (IWUF) for the sport of wushu taolu.
 Athletes qualify by placing in the top-eight of a standard taolu event at the prior World Wushu Championships.
-Renditions in 2016 and 2018 have been held so far with the 3rd Taolu World Cup being rescheduled for 2022.
+Renditions in 2016 and 2018 have been held so far with the 3rd Taolu World Cup being rescheduled first for 2022, but later for 2024.